jh442/zmk-config/README.md

 ![Alt text](./files/images/columns.png "Runner65 columns")

+When I was complete and it was time to test the firmware, I definitely had "renegade" key presses going on.
+I found that this was because some of my diode wires were sharp enough to connect the circuit of other rows.
+To fix this, I just had to move some more of the wire encasing around.

 ### The Pin Assignment

 I printed off the diagram of the Nice!Nano and then actually drew out which columns and rows I were going to put to each pin.
 Since you solder from the back, just be aware that you are soldering the backwards.
 I absolutely made a few mistakes with this the first time and had to solder some of my pins.